Aviation Grants and Scholarships

 National Business Aviation Association

 The National Business Aviation Association (NBAA) scholarship program, supported through sponsorships, offers nearly $100,000 annually in cash awards as tuition reimbursement for enrolled students, which is nearly matched in monetary and training awards for working professionals.
-NBAA offers six scholarships to qualified students studying aviation-related curricula at institutions of higher learning.
-The association also sponsors seven monetary and training scholarships to promote professionalism and the advancement of careers for aviation professionals, such as flight department managers, flight attendants, maintenance technicians, schedulers and dispatchers.
+In addition, NBAA offers scholarships to qualified students studying aviation-related curricula at institutions of higher learning.
+The association also sponsors training scholarships to promote professionalism and the advancement of careers for aviation professionals, such as flight department managers, flight attendants, maintenance technicians, schedulers and dispatchers.

 This website contains a small sample of aviation scholarships in hopes of initiating a potential student down the path to finding scholarships and aviation education funding.
-Founded in 1999, Scholarships.com’s mission is to assist students and their families in finding college scholarships and to help them explore a variety of valuable financial aid opportunities.
+Founded in 1999, Scholarships.com’s mission is to assist students and their families in finding college scholarships and to help them explore various valuable financial aid opportunities.
 Scholarships.com states that they connect students with a proprietary database containing 2.7 million college scholarships and grants worth over $19 billion so that students can quickly arrive at a list of awards for which they qualify.
-There is no charge for the service.

-Information available on this webiste includes a wide range of career and salary selections in addition to new and current scholarships, academic programs, course outlines, and more.
-The career and salary category provides specific details on the selected career such as the typical work environment, education and certification requirements, and other qualifications.
+The information on this website includes a wide range of career and salary selections in addition to new and current scholarships, academic programs, course outlines, and more.
+The career and salary category provides specific details on the selected career, such as the typical work environment, education and certification requirements, and other qualifications.

 Texas Alliance for Minorities in Engineering (TAME)

-The TAME Scholarship provides financial assistance to TAME students pursuing higher education in a science, technology, engineering, or mathematics-related field.
-TAME offers seven Encana Oil and Gas (USA), Inc. Scholarships for the in the amount of $2,500.00 each and one Texas A&M University Scholarship!
+The TAME Scholarship provides financial assistance to TAME students pursuing higher education in science, technology, engineering, or mathematics-related field.
+Scholarships from TAME vary year to year based on available funding.

 Texas Airports Council (TAC)